Saidman

-Colleen Saidman Yee’s introduction to yoga was in 1987, at the urging of a roommate, who convinced her to attend a class in New York City.
-Soon after, her worn-out running shoes, her basketball, and her boxing gloves became things of the past.
-In 1994, after back surgery, Colleen’s commitment to her yoga practice deepened.
+Colleen’s yoga journey began reluctantly in 1984 at the urging of a roommate who took her to a class in New York City that left her feeling intimidated and yet remarkably good.
+Still, she continued other forms of exercise (including running, boxing, and basketball) until 1994, when she was forced to undergo back surgery.
+Since then, her commitment to her yoga practice has been unwavering.
 A graduate of Jivamukti’s 1998 teacher-training program, Colleen opened her own studio, Yoga Shanti, in Sag Harbor, in 1999.
-She has taught several teacher trainings at Yoga Shanti, some with her husband, Rodney Yee.

-The New York Times christened Colleen “The First Lady of Yoga,” in their recent profile of her on the front page of the Sunday Style section.
-She has also been featured in Vanity Fair, New York magazine, Oprah, Marie-Claire, Allure, and Yoga Journal.
-Before that she had a varied career: She was a cover girl, a student of shiatsu, and she lived in Calcutta, working with Mother Theresa at the Home for the Dying and Destitute.
+The New York Times christened Colleen “The First Lady of Yoga,” in their profile of her on the front page of the Sunday Style section in 2013.
+As one of the most revered and recognizable faces in the world of yoga, Colleen has been featured in Vanity Fair, O: The Oprah Magazine, New York magazine, the Wall Street Journal, Allure, Marie-Claire, Cosmopolitan, Harper’s Bazaar Italia, and has been on the cover of Yoga Journal four times.
+Before that she had a varied career: She has been an international fashion model since 1980.
+Colleen graduated from the Ohashi school of shiatsu in 1998.
+She has also lived in Calcutta, working with Mother Theresa at the Home for the Dying and Destitute.

 Yee